appsparkler/study/web/seo/david_booth_class.md

         - it has a timetable of who will update content, etc.
         - example: ![alt text](image-1.png)
         - plan and follow the schedule rigourously.
+    - **using social media** - add buttons only for social media your app presence is active on.
+        - build your social media presence
+        - use social share buttons
+        - use hash-tags and innovate hash-tags unique to your app
+        - have a strategy
+            - which networks will it go out on?
+            - what will the message say?
+            - which hash tags will it it use?
+            - who will do it?
+            - who will monitor and respond to the activity?
 3. Manage
     - a sound CMS helps a great deal